Your basket is currently empty!

 1. Phonetically Irregular Words

-- These words don’t follow standard phonetic rules, making them challenging to decode.
+- These words don’t follow standard phonetic rules.

 - Examples: was, what, of, said, know.